vishal-rathour-niit/transform-images-into-videos-on-scroll/README.md

-# Dynamic Video Creation: Transform Images into Videos on Scroll
+# Dynamic Video Creation: Transform Images into Videos on browser Scroll

 Library to convert a series of images into a video and play it on window scroll, either as a single video or multiple.